AnushAvagyan/foodSmartApp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Create your own recipe book
+  > Create your recipe book
 ## Sub-Heading ##
-  > Save your favorite recipes, find out nutritional value and more.
+  > Save your favorite recipes, get nutritional values, view your weight trends, log your current weight and more

 ## Summary ##
   > Let us help you organize your recipe book - create, edit and improve your recipes, add pictures, get nutritional value, plan your meals, and share ideas with friends.

 ## Problem ##
   > Is your diet healthy?
 Not sure what to cook?
-Cooked a great meal a while ago and forgot the recipe?

 ## Solution ##
   > This app will help you plan your meals, create recipes, try new things, improvize, document, reuse and share.
+View your weight trends to track your progress.

 ## Quote from You ##
   >